 In Italy (especially in Piedmont), Germany and Austria, the umbels (flowers resembling umbrellas) of the elderberry are batter coated, fried and then served as a dessert fritter with a sugar and cinnamon topping, known as “Hollerküchel”.

-Our sweet, funny longtime friend Mary Guffy lived robustly, both mentally and physically, to her 94th birthday.
+Our sweet, funny longtime friend Mary Guffey lived robustly, both mentally and physically, to her 94th birthday.
 She taught me about elderberry flowers (above) for summer fritters and stories of how she learned from her mother to make them as a girl.

 And I believe it!
 Mary was sharp as a tack well into her mid-90s!